 By Leika Kihara

-Japan's economy expanded an annualized 2.1% in January-March but many analysts predict growth to slow in coming quarters as the U.S.-China trade row hurts global trade.
-A scheduled domestic sales tax hike in October may also cool consumption, they warn.
+Japan's economy expanded an annualized 2.1% in the first quarter but many analysts predict growth will slow in the coming months as the U.S.-China row hurts exports.
+October's scheduled sales tax hike may also curb consumption, they warn.

-Japan's annual core consumer inflation hit 0.9% in April, remaining distant from the BOJ's target, despite years of heavy money printing that has pushed borrowing costs to or below zero.
+Annual core consumer inflation hit 0.8% in May, remaining distant from the BOJ's target despite years of heavy money printing that has pushed borrowing costs to or below zero.

 Some analysts say the BOJ could ease as early as its July 29-30 rate review if global uncertainties trigger a yen spike big enough to derail Japan's export-reliant recovery.

 But the BOJ is not likely to top up stimulus easily as years of aggressive easing have pushed borrowing costs to or below zero, straining commercial banks' margins and leaving the central bank with little ammunition to fight the next recession.

 (Reporting by Leika Kihara; Editing by Catherine Evans)